The Many Ways of Fungi

 - Parents and homeschoolers wishing to teach their children simple skills for working with fungi

 - Homesteaders and permaculturalists seeking a solid foundation in the foundational skills that mycology offers for resilient living styles

 - Educators of any type needing new frameworks for communicating the importance of fungi

 - Artists interested in incorporating the uniqueness of fungi into their palette

 - Ethnologists and sociologists curious about the history of mycology in human cultures as well as current trends in the science and culture of mycology

 These additional learning tools are optional, but in order to meet the requirements for obtaining a Certificate of Completion for the course, you can expect to spend approximately 1–3 hours practicing new skills for every hour of instruction.

-At a minimum, students seeking certification will complete two exams, facilitate one community-oriented project related to coursework (various options for this will be provided in the first week of the course), and document their practice of various skills presented throughout the course.
+At a minimum, students seeking certification will complete two exams and document their practice of various skills presented throughout the course.
 Students will have one year after the course ends to complete these assignments and submit their final portfolio for review.

 Full details on Certification requirements will be provided in the first week of the course.